ncsa/containers-on-bw/_episodes/01-containers.md

 where containers shine!

-## Raise of containers
+## Rise of containers

-Software containers emerged as "lightweight virtual machines".
-This definition is not accurate but it is good enough to understand their main difference with classical VMs.
-Container solutions use such Linux kernel features as Namespaces, CGroups (Control Groups), UnionFS, chroot to run applications in isolated environments.
+You will sometimes hear software containers referred to as "lightweight virtual machines".
+Although this definition is not accurate, it highlights  their main difference with classical VMs: they are very resource-efficient.
+So, why is this definition not accurate and why are they so resource-efficient?
+Container solutions rely on Linux kernel and its features (Namespaces, Control Groups, UnionFS, chroot) to run applications in isolated **Linux** environments.
 Here is a schematic illustration of practically any software container solution:

 ![Container solutions on Linux, Windows, and macOS.
 Note that container solutions can run natively on Linux because they only rely on the Linux